uuidjs/uuid/README.md

 Create an RFC version 6 (timestamp, reordered) UUID

-This method takes the same args as uuid.v1().
+This method takes the same arguments as uuid.v1().

 ```javascript
 import { v6 as uuidv6 } from 'uuid';